michaelgruenstaeudl/PlastomeBurstAndAlign/README.md

 # PlastomeBurstAndAlign
-Extract and align coding regions, introns and intergenic spacers across a set of plastomes
+A Python tool to extract and align genes, introns, and intergenic spacers across plastid genomes using associative arrays

 #### Installation on Linux (Debian)
 ```